saulpw/visidata/CONTRIBUTING.md

     - [#350 by @chocolateboy](https://github.com/saulpw/visidata/issues/350)
     - [#340 by @Mikee-3000](https://github.com/saulpw/visidata/issues/340)

-## Money
+## Submitting Source Code

-If VisiData has saved you time and effort, please contribute to [my Patreon](https://www.patreon.com/saulpw).

-## Editing source code

-Code in /plugins or visidata/loaders is welcome, as long as it is useful to someone and safe for everyone.
+Code in `plugins/` or `visidata/loaders/` is welcome, as long as it is useful to someone and safe for everyone.
-Major updates or additions to the core code should be proposed via an Issue before submitting a PR.
+Updates or additions to the core code should be proposed via an [Github Issue]() before submitting a PR.

 VisiData has two main branches: